-Senior Girls Official Occasions
+All Students Official Occasions

-For official occasions such as presentations, debating, media interviews, and the choir the uniform must be school badged maroon skirt, white blouse with school logo and piping, black stockings and black leather shoes.
+For occasions such as presentations, debating, media interviews, and the choir the uniform must be check or maroon skirt or grey badged shorts and white blouse or shirt with school tie, white socks.
 Blazers are available from the Front Office as required.